 Builders will allow you to inspect, they often even repair some items you find, but rarely (if ever) will they allow you to void the contract and get your deposit back on the grounds of an inspection.

 This could change with the market.
 If there are limited buyers and lots of new home communities, some builders will change their contract to be more buyer friendly and attract you to choose them.

 Will My Builder Make Repairs Based on a Home Inspection?

-Again, a builder is very unlikely to give you any contractual right to repairs.
+Again, a builder is unlikely to give you any contractual right to repairs.
 But they often will work with you anyway depending on what you find.
 Some builders are more willing than others to make fixes.

 Items that are clearly deficient or defective or are safety issues will likely be considered by your builder for correcting.

 This can help you by saving you money on maintenance down the line and also making sure your home is safe to live in.